ar-bansal/squid-ml/README.md

 # Default project_name is the current working directory's basename
 tracking_server = Server(project_name="my-project")

+tracking_server.start(
+    quiet=False,                # Setting it to False will print logs on the terminal/cell use_current_env=True        # Automatically fetches Python and MLflow versions from your currently active environment's version for the best compatibility.
+    )

+(OR)

 # Python and mlflow version need to be specified the first time.
 tracking_server.start(